massung/r-cade/README.md

 $ raco pkg install r-cade
 ```

-The only dependency `r-cade` has are [CSFML][csfml] bindings.
+The only Racket dependency `r-cade` has are [CSFML][csfml] bindings.
 The bindings for it can be found [here][csfml-package], but should automatically be installed as well by `raco`.

-You will need to actually to install [CSFML][csfml] for your platform manually.
-This is just a simple matter of downloading the package for your platform and installing it appropriately.
-If you want to use audio with `r-cade`, you will also need to have [OpenAL][openal] and [libsndfile][libsndfile] as well.

-*TODO: Maybe provide some detailed instructions on installing dynamic libraries?*

-Be sure that all the dynamic libraries downloaded are available in your `PATH` (or whatever is correct for your platform).

-*NOTE: I develop on Windows, but all the required dependencies are cross platform with MacOS X and Linux.*
+R-cade does have a few 3rd-party dependencies.
+Instructions for installing those may be found in [DEPENDENCIES.md][dependencies].

 ## Quickstart